ttu/ruuvitag-sensor/developer_notes.md

 ### Test in testpypi

-Upload to test pypi to verify that descriptions etc. are correct
+Upload to test PyPI to verify that descriptions etc. are correct

 https://test.pypi.org/project/ruuvitag-sensor/